-In the map of Section 5.1 there is one cell which remained unvisited in the end.
-This is the consequence of the low preference values in that area.
-The algorithm visits only once the neighbouring cells of the unvisited cell, and other cells have higher preference values, so they are the next cells of the traversal.
+In the map in Section 5.1, one cell remains unvisited.
+This results from the low preference values in that area.
+The algorithm visits the neighbouring cells of the unvisited cell only once, and the other cells have higher preference values, so they are the next cells of the traversal.
 A traversal designed by this method can be seen in Figure 14.